AshwinPathi/claude-api-py/README.md

 ## Implemented actions:
+The Unofficial Claude API is under active development.
+The following endpoints are usable in some capacity:

 - Getting organizations you're in
 - Getting conversations you're in
 - Starting a conversation
 - Sending a message and receiving a response (can't send files yet)
 - Delete a conversation

+Note that the api is __**synchronous**__.

 ## Usage